openvinotoolkit/anomalib/src/anomalib/models/image/supersimplenet/README.md

 | Wood        |      0.996      |      0.868      |
 | Zipper      |      0.996      |      0.944      |
 | **Average** |      0.981      |      0.916      |

+For other results on VisA, SensumSODF, and KSDD2, refer to the [paper](https://arxiv.org/pdf/2408.03143).